guava-coder/go-register/README.md

     ./app.exe

- > After run, open the app in browser with url below:
+ > After running, open the app in the browser with the URL below:

     http://localhost:8082/

 ## Login
- > By default, there is one authorized user, you can use it to log in successfully:
+ > By default, there is one authorized user, use it to log in successfully:

     Email:    "mark@mail.com",
 	Password: "123"

- > There is also one unauthorized user, you can use it to try login failed:
+ > There is also one unauthorized user, use it to try login failed:

     Email:    "lisa@mail.com",
     Password: "123"